ecks0/syx/README.md

 ```

 ...declares profiles named `min` and `max`, each containing one value group, with each value group
 containing cpufreq and rapl values.
+Multiple value groups may be specified per profile, which is
+useful for applying different settings to different resource ids.

+### Applying profiles

 To apply the above profiles, run:
 ```